 Some of the important facts concerning fissile materials are listed below

-- It is a material that sustains nuclear fission chain reaction.
+- It is a material that sustains a nuclear fission chain reaction.

-- In Nuclear Physics, any element with an atomic nucleus that undergoes a fission reaction are called fissile materials.
+- In Nuclear Physics, any element with an atomic nucleus that undergoes a fission reaction is called fissile materials.

 Aspirants would find this topic very helpful in the IAS Exam.

 |To complement your preparation for UPSC 2021, check the following links:|

 The examples of Fissile materials are given below.

 - Plutonium – 239 artificially produced from fertile materials Uranium- 238